Academic Catalog 2024-2025

 ENVR 327 / BIOL 327 - Conservation Biology, 4 credits.

 Students will develop their understanding of biodiversity, the skills needed to participate in the science and management of Earth's biological systems, and individual perspectives on responsible engagement in the world as scientists and as citizens.
-Three hours of lab per week or, in alternate years, a ten-day field trip to Florida during Spring Break (an additional fee will be required for the Florida years).
+There will be a 8-9 day field experience involving hiking and camping.
+There will be a fee for this field experience.

 Prerequisites: BIOL 221 and CHEM 127